Are you constantly putting yourself on the backburner and feeling a bit run down? Have you heard of a total wellbeing plan? Not yet?

 3. Mind your mental health

 Of course, it’s just as critical to take care of your mental health when it comes to total wellbeing.
 Taking care of your mental health allows you to operate at full potential at work, in your relationships, and when you’re by yourself.
 Just like with physical health, there are myriad ways to take care of your mental health.

 For most people, a sustainable work-life balance is one of the best ways to care for yourself mentally.
 If you have a terrible work-life balance, there’s only so much you can do to control it yourself.
 Until you can find a long-term solution, consider talking with your boss or coworkers to create as much balance as possible.

 Other ways to take care of your mental health might include talking with a therapist, setting boundaries, maintaining your social connections, or checking in with yourself regularly through journaling, meditation, or prayer.

-As with other components of your total wellbeing plan, how you take care of yourself mentally is unique to you.
+As with other components of your total wellbeing plan, how you take care of yourself mentally and improve your mental space is unique to you.

 4. Improve your relationships and social health

 Positive relationships and healthy social connections are a huge component of total wellbeing.
 It’s no secret that spending quality time with loved ones is good for our total wellbeing.
 Good social health can also positively impact other areas of our lives, such as physical health and mental health.